 As a solo traveller, I travel on a budget.
 I try to save money whenever I can.
 So I fly with low-cost carriers because I can save a bit of money by not checking in my luggage.

-Not only will you save money but you will also save time from waiting for your checked baggage.
-And by travelling light, you can move around easily and not worry about all your belongings.
+Not only will you save money, but you will also save time by not having to wait for your checked baggage.
+And by travelling light, you can move around easily without worrying about your belongings.

 How to pack 7kg carry on luggage

-Below are the steps on how you can pack a 7kg hand carry luggage:
+Below are the steps on how you can pack a 7kg luggage bag:

 1. Select the lightest carry on suitcase or backpack and daypack